Data Append Deliverables when input file included Address and/or ZIP11

 -

-If the input file was sent using SFTP; the output file will be available
+If the input file was sent using SFTP; the output file will be available in the same SFTP location.

 Resonate Output File Deliverables